JMB-Scripts/Michaelis-Menten/README.md

 ![image](https://github.com/user-attachments/assets/7d5c320f-3328-48ac-be38-93f00f821962)

-you can click on print to print or save as PDF
+you can click on print to print or to save as PDF

-Close the Lineweaver and Burk Plot window to get back to the GUI
+Close the LB plot window to get back to the GUI

 6. Click on "4- Exclude data" to exclude some value to improve the fit for one or several series.